oscar-sabet/project-mha/README.md

   - The caring section has 2 images with overlays and a button which links to relevant section of the caring page
   - The statistics section brief descriptions with images which link to the relevant section
 - Learning Page
-   -Has a tabbed layout to keep the page organized and easy to navigate -The first tab has responsive cards
+  - Has a tabbed layout to keep the page organized and easy to navigate
+  - The first tab has responsive cards
-   -The other tabs have an accordion to keep information organized and avoid overwhelming users -Testimonials Page
+  - The other tabs have an accordion to keep information organized and avoid overwhelming users
+- Testimonials Page
-   -Has a button with a pop-up modal form to share your own testimony -Has four cards with a profile of the left and the testimony on the right -Caring page
+  - Has a button with a pop-up modal form to share your own testimony
+  - Has four cards with a profile of the left and the testimony on the right
+  - Caring page
-   -Has two sections with an introduction, one for self-care and one for caring for others -Each section has responsive cards and image with a zoom effect on hover -Statistics
+  - Has two sections with an introduction, one for self-care and one for caring for others
+  - Each section has responsive cards and image with a zoom effect on hover
+- Statistics
   - Has two sections, a brief article and some interactive graphs which are embedded from "ourworldindata"

 ## Contents